Kenec/PostIt/README.md

 * Push the file to heroku and set up the enviroment variables

 ### Documentation
-The Documentation for the Restful API:
+The Documentation for the PostIt Restful API:
 [PostIt Restful API Documentation](http://docs.postit4.apiary.io)